skip to main content

 • Not compatible with third-party mesh extenders

-Service plans for the Starlink Mini
+Service plans for the Roam 50GB

-Two service plans are available for the Starlink Mini.
+Two service plans are available for the Roam 50GB.
 The 50GB plan is good for occasional use and emergencies.
 In our testing, 50GB is enough data to make a few video calls on Zoom, plus browsing and checking email for a few days.
 You can use data in motion (say, while you’re in a car or train that’s moving).
 Once you reach the 50GB limit, though, you won’t be able to access anything online except the Starlink website.
 From there, you’ll see the option to pay $1 for each additional gigabyte of data you need.

 Get more data usage recommendations in our resource library.

-Starlink Mini data limits and prices
+Roam 50GB data limits and prices

 PlanMax speedsData allowancePriceShop online

-Mini Roam 50GB100Mbps+50GB
+Roam 50GB100Mbps+50GB

 in motion optional